fitchburgstate/game-studio-sp18/project-root/Assets/Scripts/README.md

 ```

 ### Remove unused or redundant *using* statements (or directives)

+They are usually grayed out and suggested to be removed anyways.

 ### Use single line and lambda getters for simple methods and read-only properties